ej8899/companyQuiz/README.md

   <h1 align="center">CompanyQuiz!</h1>

   <p align="center">
     Test your Employees on their knowledge of company policy and received detailed and summary reports!
+CompanyQuiz! is built as a full SaaS application demo with landing page, admin pages and user pages.
     <br/>
     <br/>
     <a href="https://github.com/ej8899/companyQuiz"><strong>Explore the docs »</strong></a>